Latest update: July 2021

 Under Faroese legislation, the only cetacean species that can be harvested are pilot whales, white-beaked and white-sided dolphins, bottlenose dolphins and harbour porpoises (Executive order (Kunngerd) nr.
 19, 01-03-1996).
 The fin whale is therefore protected and cannot be hunted in Faroese waters.

 Greenland – Regulated Hunting

-Hunting is regulated and administered by the Ministry of Fisheries, Hunting and Agriculture (Greenland 2012), and supervised by the Fisheries Licence Control Authority.
-Some of the regulations are general to hunting (Home Rule Act no. 12, 29-10-1999, and later amendments in 2001, 2003 and 2008), animal welfare (Home Rule Act no. 25, 18-12-2003), nature protection (Home Rule Act no. 29, 18-12-2003), hunting permits (Executive order nr.
-20, 27-12-2003), while others address specifically the hunting of large whales, with as the latest the executive orders nr.
-11 and 12 both from July 16, 2010.
-In addition to Greenland Government rules there may also be additional rules set by the municipality.
+Hunting is regulated and administered by the Ministry of Fisheries, Hunting and Agriculture (Greenland 2012) and supervised by the Fisheries Licence Control Authority.
+Some of the regulations are general to hunting (Home Rule Act no. 12, 29-10-1999, and later amendments in 2001, 2003 and 2008), animal welfare (Home Rule Act no. 25, 18-12-2003), nature protection (Home Rule Act no. 29, 18-12-2003) and hunting permits (Executive order nr.
+20, 27-12-2003).
+Others specifically address the hunting of large whales, such as executive orders no. 11 and 12 from July 16, 2010.
+In addition to Greenland Government rules, there may also be additional rules set by the municipality.

 Iceland – Regulated Hunting

 Whaling is under the authority of the Icelandic Ministry of Fisheries and Agriculture.
 Catch limits are based on advice from the Marine and Freshwater Research Institute (MFRI), on the principle of sustainability and a precautionary approach.
 For further details, see here.